caguilaralphapoint/ap-qa-ui-automation-task/README.md

 1. Login with valid credentials
 2. Add two items to the shopping cart
 3. Go to the shopping cart
-4. Check the prices in the cart
+4. Check the prices in the cart for the two items
-5. Click the checkout button
-6. Enter user information (first name, last name and zip code)
-7. Click the continue button
-8. Validate checkout page (price calculations)
-9. Click the finish button
-10. Confirm that the order has been submitted

 **Add your test case in the file: tests/TestUI.cs**